kernelsauce/turbo/README.md

         end

-        local application = nonsence.web.Application:new({
+        local application = turbo.web.Application:new({
-                -- Nonsence serves static files as well!
+                -- Turbo serves static files as well!
-                {"/static/(.*)$", nonsence.web.StaticFileHandler, "/var/www/"},
+                {"/static/(.*)$", turbo.web.StaticFileHandler, "/var/www/"},
                 -- Register handlers
                 {"/$", ExampleHandler},
                 {"/json", MyJSONHandler},
         })

         application:listen(8888)
-        nonsence.ioloop.instance():start()
+        turbo.ioloop.instance():start()

 Introduction
 ------------
-Nonsence Web is a Lua module / toolkit (whatever) for developing web apps in Lua.
+Turbo Web is a Lua module / toolkit (whatever) for developing web apps in Lua.
 It is different from all the other Lua HTTP servers out there in that it's modern, fresh, object oriented and easy to modify, and probably the fastest scriptable Web server available.